 Can I make any bread recipe in a bread machine?

 Unfortunately, you can not use all bread recipes in a bread machine.
 Oven baked bread recipes often differ from bread machine baked bread recipes in terms of loaf sizes, baking temperatures, length of time used for baking, yeast & kneading requirements, etc. Most of oven-baked bread recipes need to be modified in order to be baked properly in a bread machine.

 Sometimes my bread dough is a little too dry or a little too wet?

 Occasionally, the humidity and temperature of your kitchen can throw things off slightly.
 If the dough looks too dry after the first kneading, you can try adding a tablespoon of water/milk.
 If the dough looks too wet after the first kneading, you can try adding a tablespoon of flour.
 Of course, this assumes that you are following a website’s bread machine recipe exactly versus “eyeballing” the ingredients called for in the recipe.

 My bread machine doesn’t have a quick setting.
 Can I still make a banana bread with a bread machine?

-Please check your bread machine’s manual/instructions to see if it has a setting for quick breads or if you can customize the mixing & baking cycles.
-If not, you should try one of our easy oven-baked Banana Bread Variations.
+You should check your bread machine’s manual/instructions to see if it has a setting for quick breads or if you can customize the mixing & baking cycles.
+If not, you should try one of our easy oven-baked banana bread variations.
 Bread Dad has many easy recipes for oven-baked banana breads such as classic banana bread, blueberry banana bread, chocolate chip banana bread, etc.